StevenClontz/StevenClontz.com/content/teaching.md

 ### Fall 2014

-Compiled results from 23 of 52 students:
+Compiled results from 23 of 52 students in a Calculus II course:

 * The Instructor encouraged me to think critically.
   **5.8/6.0**